USV Local Schools

 statement is applicable for all documents submitted at USV:

-will neither give nor receive unauthorized aid
+a student at USV, I will neither give nor receive unauthorized aid

 in class work, quizzes, tests, preparation of reports or projects, or in any